List of Edens Zero characters: Homura Kôgetsu

 Homura Kôgetsu (ホムラ・コウゲツ, Homura Kōgetsu) is a young swordswoman from Oedo, a planet styled after Edo period Japan.
 She is trained by Valkyrie Yuna to use the Ether Gear "Soul Blade" (ソウルブレイド, Sōru Bureido), which creates swords and bladed weapons made of solid Ether.
 Homura has the habit of voicing her inner thoughts by mistake, stemming from Valkyrie's encouragement for Homura to overcome her quiet nature as a child.
 She first joins the crew to search for Valkyrie, who had gone missing for five years, and whom she regards as a mother figure after being abandoned ten years earlier by her uncaring biological mother, Kurenai.
 After discovering Valkyrie's death on Sun Jewel, Homura takes her place in the Four Shining Stars as "Valkyrie Homura".
 In Universe Zero's renewed history, she leads a miserable life in debt to Drakken Joe after witnessing Valkyrie's decapitation over Homura's accidental injuring of Seiji Hôjô, but recovers upon learning of Valkyrie's survival and reconciling with the now loving Kurenai.
 Mashima chose the character's name, which means "flame" (炎, homura), to give an impression of the color red and fire.

 Four Shining Stars

 The Demon King's Four Shining Stars (魔王四煌星, Maō Shikōsei) are a group of female androids created by Ziggy to serve aboard the Edens Zero.
-Its members possess functions and powers that improve the ship's travel capacity, with all four required to authorize the use of Etherion.
-Each android also possesses a Battle Dress (バトルドレス, Batoru Doresu) that enhances her combat skills.
-In the final arc, the four are revealed to be modeled after deceased humans from Earth who aided in the planet's transformation into Mother, and were given false memories as Ziggy's companions to function as Shiki's caretakers.
+Its members possess functions that improve the ship's travel capacity, with all four required to authorize the use of Etherion.
+They also each possess a Battle Dress (バトルドレス, Batoru Doresu) that enhances their combat skills.
+The four are eventually revealed to be modeled after deceased humans from Earth who aided in the planet's transformation into Mother, and were given false memories as Ziggy's companions to function as Shiki's caretakers.